Everest on May 21, 2011 and have climbed it three other times- 2002, 2003 and 2008 each

 Dispatch after dispatch spoke of their "film crew" and

 some climbers were worried about their bad hair days.
 But one climber

-raise money for his charity by attempting the
+raise money for his charity by attempting the never before accomplished

-observation in a rarely seen candid manner.
+in a rarely seen candid manner.

 Continue reading about Everest in 2007

 Everest 2008 Climb